vijayarun00100/opencv/README.md

 # opencv
-give a video file and skip 75% Frames of the video file
+given a video file and skip 75% Frames of the video file

 input.mp4 file ->